-According to the World Health Organization (WHO), meningitis mortality rate revolves around 10-15% with treatment, 50% without treatment and 10-20% of survivors have permanent disabilities.
+According to WHO, acute bacterial meningitis can have a case fatality rate of up to 10–20% even with treatment, and may reach 50% or higher if untreated, depending on the pathogen and setting.
+Approximately 10–20% of survivors of bacterial meningitis may experience long-term neurological sequelae such as hearing loss or cognitive impairment.
 Meningitis is known as inflammation of meninges, which is the layer surrounding the brain and spinal cord, which diagnostic tests can detect.
 Such tests may include imaging studies, blood tests, cultures, and a physical examination.

 Read further to understand the diagnostic tests that help detect meningitis.